cd-Crypton/vbmeta-action-patcher/README.md

 ## Patch your VBMeta Image
 This github action will let you patch your vbmeta.
-Prebuilt files for patching aren't mine, all the credits should be given to him; [lbxzr](https://github.com/libxzr) and his repository about [vbmeta-disable-verification](https://github.com/libxzr/vbmeta-disable-verification).
+Prebuilt files for patching aren't mine, all the credits should be given to him; [lbxzr](https://github.com/libxzr)'s [vbmeta-disable-verification](https://github.com/libxzr/vbmeta-disable-verification).

 ## Guide
 * Fork this repository.